 Normally it is easiest to use the cell parameter form and this is recommended.
 The main reason why you might chose to use the cell vectors is because you want to calculate the properties in a non-standard reference frame (given that quantities such as the elastic constants depend on the unit cell orientation relative to the Cartesian frame).
-If the cell parameters are input, then the a cell vector is aligned along the a axis, the a0 cell vector in the a1 cell vector in the general a2 direction.
+If the cell parameters are input, then the a cell vector is aligned along the x axis, the b cell vector in the xy plane and the xy cell vector in the general xyz direction.